pedromaltez/pf-react/README.md

 Each product returned from the API has a 'discount' property, which is currently not being utilised in the application.

-Serve this purpose by adding a new feature to the `Basket` component that calculates a new 'Total price' using the product's discount value.
+Please add a new feature to the `Cart` component, which calculates a new 'Total price' using the products discount value.

 This updated total should be shown next to the original total and reflect the total price after applying discounts.